tetherless-world/kleio/examples/prov-primer-example/README.md

-This example is based off the examples contained within the [W3C PROV Primer]( http://www.w3.org/TR/prov-primer)
+This example is based on the examples contained within the [W3C PROV Primer]( http://www.w3.org/TR/prov-primer)

 output:
 ```